-The Access to Capital Program enables the Treasurer's Office to place deposits in approved financial institutions throughout Illinois in the form of a time deposit maturing in 30 to 365 days or two years.
+The Access to Capital Program enables the Office of the Illinois Treasurer to place deposits in approved financial institutions throughout Illinois in the form of a time deposit maturing in 30 to 365 days or two years.
 Deposits of these funds provide participating financial institutions (i.e. banks, credits unions, and savings and loan institutions) with added liquidity.
 This provides financial institutions across the state with the added opportunity to administer important lending activities, which can be essential in supporting families, small businesses, and community development efforts.
 Read the Access to Capital services overview sheet.

 Become an Approved Depository